 - Clinical science

 Rosacea is a chronic inflammatory skin disease that may be triggered by a number of factors (e.g., alcohol, stress).
 The etiology is unclear; however, the disease is more common in females and middle-aged individuals with fair skin.
-The disease presents with central facial erythema, telangiectasia, and papules/pustules.
+The disease presents with central facial erythema, telangiectasias, and papules/pustules.
 In severe cases, the nose develops a large, bulbous shape (rhinophyma).
 In contrast to acne, are not present.
-Treatment options include the avoidance of triggers and the application of topical metronidazole.
-In more severe cases, systemic tetracycline or isotretinoin may be added.
+Treatment options include the avoidance of triggers, topical agents (e.g., metronidazole, brimonidine) for mild disease and oral agents (e.g., metronidazole) for more severe disease.

 - Sex: ♀ > ♂

 - Age range: 30–60 years

 Epidemiological data refers to the US, unless otherwise specified.

 - Phymatous rosacea

 In contrast to acne, comedones are NOT present in patients with rosacea.

 - Lifestyle modifications: avoid trigger factors (see "Etiology" above)